Transport in Perth, Western Australia

-Transport in Perth, Western Australia, is served by various means, among them an extensive highway / freeway network and a substantial system of commuter rail lines and bus routes.
+Transport in Perth, Western Australia, is served by various means, among them an extensive highway/freeway network and a substantial system of commuter rail lines and bus routes.
 Public transport is managed by the Transperth agency.

 History

 Following the settlement of the Swan River Colony in 1829, the Swan River was the main transportation link between Perth and the port of Fremantle.
 Land transportation was difficult as the only river crossing near Perth, a ford at the eastern end of the town, was often impassable for wagons and carts.
 The next crossing point was 32 km upstream at Guildford, a major detour.
 The only alternative to these river crossings were ferries, which operated from North Fremantle, Preston Point, and The Narrows.

 Road transport

-Perth has a road network centred around three freeways and nine metropolitan highways.
+Perth has an extensive road network centred around three freeways and nine metropolitan highways.
 It has no toll roads.